openstax/oer.exports/CONTRIBUTING.md

 Fixes for individual issues are verified on [devb](https://devb.openstax.org) by Alan (`@stackblocks`) or assigned tester.
 If any problems are found, the issue is updated with comments and screen captures as necessary, and reassigned to the dev that created the fix.
 In that case, the dev opens a new PR with the appropriate fix and follows the process in step #2.
 When the issue has been verified on [devb](https://devb.openstax.org), it is closed.
 The only people closing issues are Alan or other testers.

 ## 5. code freeze and release to staging
-Every other Thursday, we release our code to staging.
+Every other Monday, we release our code to staging.
 On that day, a final code review is conducted on the milestone PR, then the PR is merged, tagged and is ready for release.
 That stage is known as "code freeze".
 When the tag is ready, notify Alan with a link to the release.

 ## 6. regression testing and junior branches
 Regression testing is done on [staging](https://staging.openstax.org), to ensure there were no unintended consequences.